Doxuno

 CAPITAL CONTRIBUTIONS

 David Chen shall contribute 55,000.00 USD and Sara Williams shall contribute 45,000.00 USD to the Partnership as initial capital.
-Additional capital contributions may be made only by unanimous written agreement of all Partners.
-No Partner shall be required to make additional capital contributions beyond the initial amount stated herein.
-Each Partner's capital account shall be maintained in accordance with the substantial-economic-effect rules of Treasury Regulation § 1.704-1(b)(2), and the Partnership shall determine each Partner's share of items of income, gain, loss, deduction, and credit consistent with I.R.C. § 704 and the Treasury Regulations thereunder.
+Additional capital contributions may be made only by unanimous written agreement of all Partners, and no Partner shall be required to contribute beyond the initial amount stated herein.
+Each Partner's capital account shall be maintained in accordance with the substantial-economic-effect rules of Treasury Regulation §1.704-1(b)(2), and the Partnership shall determine each Partner's share of items of income, gain, loss, deduction, and credit consistent with I.R.C. §704 and the Treasury Regulations thereunder.

 3.